Philippine Fighter Jet Wreckage, Bodies Of Crew Found - UrduPoint

 Philippine Fighter Jet Wreckage, Bodies Of Crew Found

-Manila, (APP - UrduPoint / Pakistan Point News - 5th Mar, 2025) Philippine rescuers found the wreckage of a missing FA-50 fighter jet and the bodies of its two crew members Wednesday in a mountainous region of the country's south.
+Manila, (APP - UrduPoint / Pakistan Point News - 5th Mar, 2025) Philippine rescuers on Wednesday found the wreckage of a fighter jet and the bodies of two crewmen sent to combat communist rebels in a mountainous region of the country's south.

-The jet had gone missing a day earlier while on a mission to provide air support for troops fighting communist rebels in northern Mindanao.
+The FA-50 fighter jet had gone missing a day earlier while on a mission to provide air support for troops fighting guerrillas in northern Mindanao.

 Lieutenant General Luis Rex Bergante, commander of Eastern Mindanao Command, told AFP the two crewmen had been found inside the wreckage.